How to Play

 - If the unit is in Enemy Territory this unit will initiate combat on the opponent’s stronghold, if there is no defending unit in the Enemy Spawn Row.

-- The attacker deals damage to the defender (or stronghold if there is no defender and the unit is in Enemy Territory) equal to his Power Value (found in the lower left-side of the card).
-The defender also deals counter damage equal to its own Power Value.
+- The attacker deals damage to the defender (or stronghold if there is no defender and the unit is in Enemy Territory) equal to his Attack Power (found in yellow arrow in the lower left-side of the card).
+The defender also deals counter damage equal to its own Attack Power.

-- This damage is subtracted from the opposition unit’s health.
-If a unit is killed, it is destroyed, and THEN the owning player gains Mana equal to the Mana Fragments on the destroyed unit.
+- This damage is subtracted from the opposition unit’s Health (the Health value is found in the red shield in the lower right of the card).
+If a unit is killed, it is destroyed, and then the owning player gains Mana equal to the Mana Fragments on the destroyed unit (blue skull icons on a card's description).

 - In the case of a Stronghold attack in Enemy Territory, this damage is subtracted from the enemy’s Stronghold Health.